-Interactive Map Editor – Plan Routes on the Interactive Map
+Interactive Map Editor – Pick Addresses on Map to Plan Routes

 The Route4Me Route Planner offers multiple options for importing route data into the system and adding stops to your routes.
 Route4Me’s Interactive Map Editor enables you to use the adjustable and interactive map with advanced geocoding algorithms for picking addresses and locations right from the map and adding them to your routes as destinations.
 Using the Interactive Map Editor allows you to get a detailed map overview of the routes you are planning, as well as a precise visual understanding of particular routing patterns and arrangements.
 For advanced location-based route planning, you can pick exact latitude and longitude coordinates of any spot on the map and add them to an optimized route as a stop.

 To plan a new multi stop route using the Interactive Map Editor, first, go to Plan New Route from the navigation menu.